 The complete set of requirements for LID construction is given in Section 6D.2 of the Standards Reference [2].
 We give a summary here.
-LIDs for context products have special requirements, which are discussed in Appendix J.
+LIDs for context products have special requirements, which are discussed in Appendix J [2].
+LIDs for products not suitable for the PDS Archive (i.e., those products defined using Product External) are discussed in Section 9 [2].